 This post covers some of our 101 websites for writers selected in 2017.
-Now, we’re hunting for our top 101 websites for writers in 2018.
-Hit us with your best recommenations in the comments below.

 For 19 years now, we’ve been doing the hard work of scouring the web for you: sorting through the hundreds of reader-nominated sites that pour in year-round, reviewing honorees from past lists, considering staff favorites and devoting countless browsing hours to the hunt for excellent websites for writers.